xmatters/xm-labs-kiali/README.md

 ## Prerequisites
 1. A Communication Plan in xMatters
 2. An application in kubernetes with Istio installed, and access to service names via inbound or outbound script in xMatters
+3. Have Kiali installed with Istio, and an exposed url that can be accessed to see the Kiali dashboard
 ## Kiali Library Set-up
 1. Locate your Communication Plan (xMatters > **DEVELOPER** tab), click **Edit** > **Integration Builder**
 2. Next to **Shared Libraries**, click Add